Leaf Lane

 AI for Marketing Agencies: Deliver More, Scope Less, Retain Longer

-A practical guide to where AI helps agencies first: first-draft content, reporting summaries, briefs, proposals, research support, and internal process consistency.
+Use AI where agencies lose time first: drafts, summaries, briefs, proposals, research support, and internal handoffs.

 Read article